amjltc295/PythonHomework/README.md

 ### Pass the tests for each task (60%)

-You could use `pytest -<student ID>` to see if you pass all the tasks for the public data.
+You could use `python autograder.py -student_id <student ID>` to see if you pass all the tasks for the public data.

 You will know the score for the private data once the PR is merged.